-B. Teaching of Researched Materials: 20% of total mark
+2. Teaching of Researched Materials: 20% of total mark

-Guidelines
+Purpose and Guidelines

 Teaching is a specific focus of NURS 3000.
 Each time a student teaches a researched topic, a mark will be assigned by the tutor.
-The average mark will represent 20% of the final course mark.
+The student's average mark of all their teaching assignments will represent 20% of the final course mark.
 Students can meet with the tutor at any time during the term to discuss teaching sessions and assigned marks.
 The Teaching Evaluation Tool, (Appendix C) specifies the criteria for teaching researched materials.

-C. Term Paper and Proposal: 35% of total mark
+3. Term Paper and Proposal: 35% of total mark